brouberol/blog/content/2025/far-realm-house-rules.md

 >
 {{ quotesource("[D&DBeyond](https://www.dndbeyond.com/posts/1145-what-is-the-far-realm-a-timeless-land-of-writhing#far-realm-intro)")}}

 The question becomes: how you you mechanically represent the warped geometry and physics laws, and make your player feel the inherent paradox that is this place?
-Lofcraftian descriptions (describing by ommission) only took me so far, and at some point, I needed to give my players _something_ to make them feel this place for real.
+Lovecraftian descriptions (describing by ommission) only took me so far, and at some point, I needed to give my players _something_ to make them feel this place for real.

 I decided to introduce a couple of house rules, called _time changes_, _space changes_ and _reality changes_.